 Signature styles included a Rose Cut Grey Diamond Ring, a Black Briolette Cluster Ring, and a Pave White Diamond Eternity Band

-Michelle Obama wears Catherine Angiel Earrings to White House Correspondents' Dinner April 29 2013, 0 Comments
+Michelle Obama in Catherine Angiel April 29 2013 - Catherine Angiel, 0 Comments

 Catherine would like to thank Michelle Obama for making an artists dream come true, wearing Catherine Angiel earrings to the 2013 White House Correspondents' Dinner!
 "I am so honored that she would choose to wear my design.
 She looks absolutely stunning!," Catherine Angiel

 Anne Hathaway wears Catherine Angiel Glam Ring on Saturday Night Live!
-November 22 2010, 0 Comments
+November 22 2010 - catherineangiel, 0 Comments

 Anne Hathaway looked stunning on Saturday Night Live this week wearing our 11 Carat black diamond glam ring!